-The fourth in a series of articles from our guest contributor, Cambridge Judge Business School, discusses 'the Founder's limit' and the impact it can have on growth companies.
+The Cambridge Judge Business School, discusses 'the Founder's limit' and the impact it can have on growth.

 In order to grow, you have to let go

 As Will entered his office that morning on Monday at 7.30am his shoulders dropped.
 His assistant had laid neatly on his desk his schedule for the week ahead.
 Every single slot seemed to have been booked.
 As he took a closer look, meetings were scheduled one after another.
 All of them were internal meetings, rarely involving someone external.
 No reflection time and certainly no time to allow him to do what he liked best: grow the company!

 His 8am meeting was as always his 1-to-1 with Frank, the company COO.
 Will vented his frustration about his packed schedule, only to find a less than sympathetic ear from Frank.
 Frank challenged Will’s need to be involved in ALL the core processes, leaving a startled Will to sadly agree to the observation: not a single area of the business would proceed without his contribution.